-Hail storms can be particularly damaging.
+Hail storms can be particularly damaging and are among the most common roofing problems encountered by homeowners.
 It’s wise to have your roof inspected after hail storms to document whether damage has occurred.
 Most home insurance policies cover this may pay for an entirely new roof if the damage is found to be widespread.
 Your insurance company will likely send its own inspector, but you may want to hire your own roofing inspector to the true extent of the damage is sufficiently documented soon after the storm.

 Although the weight of snow can collapse a roof, that generally only happens in the most extreme situations or when the structure was not built properly.

-The more common source of winter roof damage is ice damming, in which icy snow builds up low on the roof along the gutters, but starts to melt higher up on the roof.
+The more common roofing problems relating to winter roof damage is ice damming, in which icy snow builds up low on the roof along the gutters, but starts to melt higher up on the roof.
 Blocked by the ice, the water pools up and eventually finds its way beneath the shingles.
 Chronic ice damming is often the result of poor insulation in the attic.

 Ice buildup can also happen if the gutters weren’t cleaned well enough in the fall.
 A clogged downspout causes melting snow to accumulate in the gutters and refreeze.
 Then more ice forms as icicles hanging from the frozen gutters.
 In addition to the risk of ice dam leaks, the weight of the ice can bring down the gutter or make it sag — causing it to drain poorly even when there is no clog.

 Soffit & fascia damage